1 Introduction

 Do economists believe that people are basically greedy?
 When Gordon Gekko said “Greed… is good” in the film, Wall Street, was he speaking for the economics profession?
 And greed is such a nasty little word, isn’t it?

 But as obvious as this principle seems, it is not entirely true.
 There are people in this world who prefer to have less.
 Certain monks and nuns or other religious people willingly take oaths of poverty, swearing to give up worldly goods.
 They prefer less to more.
 Even ordinary people may prefer less to more.
-Have you ever met one of those people who say they’re trying to ‘leave a smaller footprint’ on earth?
+Have you ever met someone who says they’re trying to ‘leave a smaller footprint’ on earth?
 They want to consume less, not more.
 They feel that the less of the planet they use up during their lifetimes, the more is left for future generations.

 You may think that religious people and ecologists are pretty minor exceptions to worry about, but our next principle may pose serious problems.